Nachhaltige-Entwicklung-Deutschland/open-sdg-site-starter/_pages/en/imprint.md

 layout: page
 ---

-### Legally binding original text in the German language

 Legally binding original text in the German language.
 This legal notice also applies to our [Twitter account](https://twitter.com/destatis).

 ## Publisher

 This website is published by the Federal Statistical Office, Bonn Branch Office, represented by the President.

-<b>Legal form<b>: Higher federal authority within the remit of the Federal Ministry of the Interior, Building and Community
+<b>Legal form</b>: Higher federal authority within the remit of the Federal Ministry of the Interior, Building and Community
 <br><br>
 <b>Office address</b><br>
 Federal Statistical Office<br>